Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 Six degrees of separation is "the idea that all people on average are six, or fewer, social connections away from each other." ([wiki here in case you want to know more](https://en.wikipedia.org/wiki/Six_degrees_of_separation)).

-This example can be found in this [repository](https://github.com/Raphtory/Examples/raphtory-example-lotr/src/main/resources).
+This example can be found [here](https://github.com/Raphtory/Raphtory/tree/master/examples/raphtory-example-lotr).

 ## Algorithm